ArlyQuantum/arlyquantum/README.md

-# Welcome to Nova Reset Studio & Arly Dev
+# Welcome to Nova Reset Studio By Arly Dev

 Hello!
 I am **Arlene Capellán**, a technical professional specializing in web development, database management, and systems maintenance.
 As the founder of **Nova Reset Studio**, I focus on delivering high-quality tech solutions and digital strategies aligned with international standards.

 ---

 ### 🎓 Featured International Credentials
-* **U.S. Department of State MOOC Network Programs** – Open English Program Certification
+* **U.S. Department of State MOOC Network Programs** – Open English for Business and Entrepreneurship Program Certification
 * **Alura/ONE Web Development Program** – Graduate
 * **INFOTEP** – Technical Degree in Electronics & Computer Maintenance